Jiaxing Power Station

 The Jiaxing Power Station is a state-owned 5000 megawatt coal fired power station owned by Zhejiang Energy Group Co Ltd in Zhejiang.
 The $15.78 billion plant is situated in Jiaxing.
 With an installed capacity of 5,000 MW, it is the 9th largest coal-fired power station in the world.
-(It shares this title with the Guohua Taishan Power Station).
+(It shares this title with the Guohua Taishan Power Station.)

-The plant consists of two 300MW sub-critical units, four 600MW super-critical units and two 1000MW ultra-supercritical units, which combined form the 5000MW plant.
+The plant consists of two 300MW sub-critical units, four 600MW super-critical units and three 1000MW ultra-supercritical units, which combined form the 6,300MW plant.